-For members of ACOA, the new issue of the Journal of Oncology Management, which you should be receiving in the next few weeks, focuses on clinical research.
+The American College of Oncology Administrators’ (ACOA) Journal of Oncology Management focuses on clinical research in its current issue.
 With the continued development of new biological and genomic diagnostic and treatment solutions, the role of clinical research becomes ever more important in cancer programs throughout the country, regardless of size or geographic location.
-As researchers continue to introduce these new and exciting advances at an unprecedented rate, the area of clinical research is undergoing a significant change.
+As these new and exciting advances continue to be introduced at an unprecedented rate, the area of clinical research is undergoing a significant change.

-Individuals and organizations involved in clinical research will continue to be challenged by a number of key trends.
-These include,
+Individuals and organizations involved in clinical research are and will continue to be challenged by a number of key trends:

-- Escalated public and political action on a multitude of complete ethical issues.
+- Public and political action on a multitude of complex ethical issues

-- Changing roles of pharmaceutical companies in the clinical research process, in order to speed up the approval process of new treatments and to manage the significant increase in new agents and licenses that are being created.
+- Pharmaceutical companies changing their role in the clinical research process to speed up the approval process and to manage the significant increase in new agents and licenses that are being created.

-- Academic medical centers, teaching hospitals, physician research, networks, and for profit clinical research organizations targeting clinical research as strategic business opportunities.
+- Academic medical centers, teaching hospitals, physician research networks, and for-profit clinical research organizations that target clinical research as strategic business opportunities.

-In one form or another, the authors whose articles are included in this issue address these issues and provide guidance to all who are involved in the very exciting, yet increasingly complex field of clinical research.
+In one form or another, the authors who’s articles are included in the journal and on the website address these issues and provide guidance to all who are involved in the very exciting, yet increasingly complex field of clinical research.

 Since I wrote to you last, the ACOA board continues to work on a number of initiatives for our membership, including:

-In the next year, the ACOA will focus on membership recruitment in recognition of the growth in cancer programs and increased numbers and responsibilities of cancer program administrators.
-I encourage you to pass this information and website on to a colleague or friend.
+The college will focus on membership recruitment this year in recognition of the growth in cancer programs and increased numbers and responsibilities of cancer program administrators.
+I encourage you to pass this site on to a colleague or friend.

-I hope you find this website informative and helpful.
-Please feel free to share your thoughts about this website and of the Journal with us.
-If you have suggestions on this issue or topics for future issues, please forward your ideas to the Academy.
+I hope you find the columns in ACOA’s Journal of Oncology Management useful and informative.
+Please feel free to share your thoughts about this issue or topics for future issues with our co-editors and/or publisher.
 Your feedback is valued as we strive to provide you with a resource that we hope will help you make a difference in providing the best cancer care possible to your community.